Jackson, Mississippi: Mid-1960s to present

 Mayor Johnson was replaced by Frank Melton on July 4, 2005.
 Melton generated controversy through his unconventional behavior, which included acting as a law enforcement officer.
 A dramatic spike in crime ensued during his term, despite Melton's efforts to reduce crime.
-The lack of jobs contributed to crime.
+The lack of jobs contributed to climb.
 In 2006 a young African-American businessman, Starsky Darnell Redd, was convicted of money laundering in federal court along with his mother, other associates, and Billy Tucker, the former airport security chief.

 In 2007, Hinds County sheriff Malcolm McMillin was appointed as the new police chief in Jackson, setting a historic precedent.
 McMillin was both the county sheriff and city police chief until 2009, when he stepped down due to disagreements with the mayor.
 Mayor Frank Melton died in May 2009, and City Councilman Leslie McLemore served as acting mayor of Jackson until July 2009, when former Mayor Harvey Johnson was elected and assumed the position.

 On June 26, 2011, 49-year-old James Craig Anderson was killed in Jackson after being beaten, robbed, and run over by a group of white teenagers.
 The district attorney described it as a "hate crime", and the FBI investigated it as a civil rights violation.

 On March 18, 2013, a severe hailstorm hit the Jackson metro area.
 The hail caused major damage to roofs, vehicles, and building siding.
 Hail ranged in size from golfball to softball.
 There were more than 40,000 hailstorm claims of homeowner and automobile damage.

 In 2013, Jackson was named as one of the top 10 friendliest cities in the United States by CN Traveler.
 The capital city was tied with Natchez as Number 7.
 The city was noticed for friendly people, great food, and green and pretty public places.

 On July 1, 2013, Chokwe Lumumba was sworn into office as mayor of the city.
 After eight months in office, Lumumba died on February 25, 2014.
 Lumumba was a popular yet controversial figure due to his prior membership in the Republic of New Afrika, as well as being a co-founder of the National Coalition of Blacks for Reparations in America.

 Lumumba's son, Chokwe Antar Lumumba, ran for the mayoral seat following his father's death, but lost to Councillor Tony Yarber on April 22, 2014.
 In 2017, however, Chokwe Antar Lumumba ran for mayor again, and won.
 Following his victory, on June 26 he was interviewed by Amy Goodman on Democracy Now!, at which time he declared a commitment to make Jackson the "Most Radical City on the Planet".

 For several years, the city water supply failed to meet federal drinking water standards and was subject to many boil water orders in 2021 and 2022.
 Due to deteriorating water infrastructure, some parts of the city experienced low water pressure, and in some neighborhoods residents reported untreated sewage flowing in city streets.
 In August 2022, Jackson lost access to water when its largest water treatment plant failed, leaving tap water untreated.